 A data company has found a way to keep public swimming pools open by recycling heat from its servers

 Spotted: It is now well-understood that data centres consume vast amounts of energy.
-This is because the banks of servers in the data centres require a lot of cooling, which, in turn, uses a lot of energy.
-But one data centre has found a use for all the heat that it generates, a use that could also help public facilities such as swimming pools save money on their energy costs.
+This is because their banks of servers require a lot of cooling, which, in turn, uses a lot of energy.
+But one data centre company has found a use for all the heat that it generates, a use that could also help public facilities such as swimming pools save money on their energy costs.

-Deep Green, which runs data centres, has developed small edge data centres that can be installed locally and divert some of their excess heat to warm leisure centres and public swimming pools.
+Deep Green has developed small edge data centres that can be installed locally and divert some of their excess heat to warm leisure centres and public swimming pools.
 The system, dubbed a “digital boiler”, involves immersing central processing unit (CPU) servers in special cooling tubs, which use oil to remove heat from the servers.
 This oil is then passed through a heat exchanger, which removes the heat and uses it to warm buildings or swimming pools.